getsentry/sentry-java/docs/config.rst

 At times, you may require custom functionality that is not included in ``sentry-java`` already.
 The most common way to do this is to create your own ``SentryClientFactory`` instance as seen in the example below.
-Note that you'll also need to register it with Sentry and possibly configure your integration to use it, as shown below.
+See the documentation for the integration you use to find out how to configure it to use your custom ``SentryClientFactory``.

 Implementation
 ~~~~~~~~~~~~~~